remykarem/dijkstra-python/README.md

-# Dijkstra's algorithm for shortest path
+# Visualise the shortest path using Dijkstra's algorithm

 ```python
 >>> from dijsktra import Graph